jnunyez/docker-vRAN-ZeroMQ/README.md

 ### Radio resource configuration parameters
 Some of the files we haven't modified whereas files with fake on it have been modified.

 ```
 rr.conf:  contains radio resource configuration
 drb.conf: data bearers configuration
-sibfake.conf: SIB configuration
+sibfake.conf: SIB configuration modified
+sibmsbfn.conf: SIB MSBFN configuration
+enbfake.conf: enb config modified
+uefake.conf: ue config modified
 ```

-Played with the parameter related to RF.
-This setting must be applied in both the eNodeB and the UE.
+Tuned manually the transmission time delay (counted in samples) in the RF configuration part.This setting must be applied in both the eNodeB and the UE.

 ```
 [rf]